Robert Nairac: Criminal prosecutions

 In November 1977, Liam Townson, a 24-year-old IRA member from the village of Meigh outside Newry, was convicted of Nairac's murder.
 Townson, the son of an Englishman who had married a County Meath woman, confessed to killing Nairac and implicated other members of the unit involved.
 Townson made two admissible confessions to the Gardaí.
 The first, made around the time of his arrest, started with, "I shot the British captain.
 He never told us anything.
 He was a great soldier."
 The second statement was made at Dundalk Garda station, after Townson had consulted a solicitor.
 He had become hysterical and distressed and screamed a confession to the officer in charge of the investigation.

 Townson was convicted of Nairac's murder in Dublin's Special Criminal Court and sentenced to life imprisonment.
 He served thirteen years before his 1990 release.
-In 1998, Towson was part of Conor Murphy's election campaign team.
+In 1998, Townson was part of Conor Murphy's election campaign team.

 In 1978, the RUC arrested five men from the South Armagh area.
 Three – Gerard Fearon (21), Thomas Morgan (18) and Daniel O'Rourke (33) – were charged with Nairac's murder.
 Michael McCoy (20) was charged with kidnapping and Owen Rocks (22) was accused of withholding information.
 Fearon and Morgan were convicted.
 O'Rourke was acquitted but found guilty of manslaughter and jailed for ten years.
 McCoy was jailed for five years and Rocks for two.
 Morgan died in a road accident in 1987, a year after his release.
 O'Rourke became a prominent Sinn Féin member in Drumintee.

-Terry McCormick and Pat Maguire, two other men wanted in connection with Nairac's disappearance, remain at large.
+Terry McCormick and Pat Maguire, two other men wanted in connection with Nairac's disappearance, remained at large.
 Maguire has been reported as living in the US state of New Jersey.
 In September 2021, it was reported that McCormick had died.

 On 20 May 2008, 57-year-old IRA veteran Kevin Crilly of Jonesborough, County Armagh, was arrested by officers of the Police Service of Northern Ireland (PSNI).
 He had been on the run in the US but had returned to Northern Ireland under an alias.
 Crilly was charged the following day with the kidnapping and false imprisonment of Nairac.
 In November 2009, during a bail hearing at Newry magistrates' court regarding the two counts on which he had been charged, Crilly was also charged with the murder of Nairac.
 Crilly was cleared on all counts in April 2011 as the judge considered that the prosecution had failed to prove intention or prior knowledge on his part.

 As of 2025, Nairac's killing is one of those under investigation by the PSNI's Historical Enquiries Team (HET).